-ALB was a prominent scholar of ancient Indian history and especially of cultural history.
+Basham was a prominent scholar of ancient Indian history and especially of cultural history.
 His Wonder became soon famous and attracted a wide readership and many translations (the curious name was not his, but his publisher’s choice).
 In 1960 he convened the famous conference on the date of Kaniṣka in London.
-Among his students were S. K. Maity, Th.
-R. Trautman and K. G. Zysk.
+Among his numerous students were K. Indrapala, S. K. Maity, A. K. Narain, Sarva Daman Singh, J. W. Spellman, R. Thapar and Th.
+R. Trautmann in London, K. G. Zysk in Canberra.

 – The Wonder That Was India.
 L. 1954, 2nd ed.
 1963, 3rd rev. ed.
 605 p.
 L. 1969, transl. into French, Polish, Russian (M. 1977), Tamil, Sinhalese, and Hindi.